codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 ## Parallel pipeline mode

-To activate parallel mode for the whole pipeline you need to declare it explicitly at the root of the codefresh.yml file:
+To activate advanced parallel mode for the whole pipeline you need to declare it explicitly at the root of the `codefresh.yml` file:

 ```
 version: '1.0'